-Sometimes it takes diligence, perseverance and patience to finally find the best path for antiques research.
+Sometimes it takes diligence, perseverance, and patience to finally find the best path for antique research.
 But learning to be an antiques detective can be quite rewarding, once you get a few online basics under your belt.

 Research All Marks